dj408/vdw-gnns/README.md

 The `run_experiments.ipynb` notebook contains instructions and script call examples for running our experiments and aggregating results.

 ### SLURM scripts
 We also share our SLURM scheduler scripts, in `scripts/slurm/`.
+These scripts allow for more efficient experiment runs by allocating jobs across multiple GPUs.
 Note that these scripts assume a conda environment: be sure to modify their directory and CONDA_ENV variables, etc., appropriately to your cluster settings before running.

 ---
 ## 4&nbsp;&nbsp;Note: experiment configuration precedence